RevEngAI/reai-ghidra/README.md

 ## Installation

-The latest stable version of the RevEng.AI Toolkit for Ghidra can be downloaded from the [Releases](https://github.com/revengai/reait-ghidra/releases/latest) page.
+The builds for latest stable version of the RevEng.AI Toolkit for common Ghidra versions can be downloaded from the [Releases](https://github.com/revengai/reait-ghidra/releases/latest) page.

+### Supported Ghidra Versions

+We support all versions compatible with Ghidra 11.

+The CI builds for all patch versions of the latest major version (11.3.X), and for the latest patch for each major (11.0.3, 11.1.2, 11.2.1).
+In practice the plugin should work.

+#### Building your own Plugin (For custom Ghidra Forks and Versions)

+If you are using a custom version of Ghidra (e.g. nightly builds), then you need to build your own version of the plugin against it, otherwise Ghidra complains about a version mismatch when trying to install the plugin.
+You can do this via `./gradlew -PGHIDRA_INSTALL_DIR=/opt/ghidra buildExtension`, and then use the zip from the `dist/` folder.

 ### Loading the Plugin